aws-solutions/research-service-workbench-on-aws/README.md

     - Note: the commit must be in [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format
 4. We have pre-commit git-hooks.
 These are used to inspect the snapshot that's about to be committed, to see if you've forgotten something, to make sure tests run, or to examine whatever you need to inspect in the code.
 We currently support:
     - prettier is configured to automatically format your code on commit.
 If you want to format your code manually you can just do: `git add -A; rush prettier`
+    - generate code coverage summary in the root README file
     - A check has been added for commit messages to ensure they are in [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
 5. Further checks are triggered on a Merge Request.
 Please refer the [Merge Requests Process](#merge-requests-process) section for how to manage the MR on GitLab